terop/ktra-indexer/README.md

 ### Docker / podman

 This application can be also be run in a Docker or podman container.
-To build the container call `make build` from root directory of the application.
+To build the container call `just build` from root directory of the application.
+This requires the [just](https://github.com/casey/just) command to be installed.
 The container will be called `ktra-indexer`.
 The .jar file to run in in the container can be executed with the `java -jar <name>.jar` command.